hackforla/tdm-calculator/docs/local-database.md

     source .env
     ```

-    > NOTE: You will need to `source` the `.env` file any time you update your local environment variables
+ > NOTE: You may need to run `source` on the `.env` file any time you update your local environment variables.

+   To validate that you are using the correct local environment variables, run `echo $SQL_DATABASE_NAME` or `echo $SQL_PASSWORD` and ensure that they match the values indicated in your `.env` file.

 **On Windows:**